Sainane/PW4_ARN/documentation/report.md

 # Define CNN model
 input = layers.Input((IMG_HEIGHT, IMG_WIDTH, 1))

-# TODO: Complete this in order to have the same architecture
-# as the one represented in the cell above
-# note: use convolutions with relu and kernel size of 3.
 conv_1 = Conv2D(8, (3, 3), padding='same', activation='relu', name='conv_1')(input)
 max_pooling_1 = MaxPooling2D(pool_size=(2, 2), name='max_pooling_1')(conv_1)